google-deepmind/acme/README.md

 ## Installation

 We have tested Acme on Python 3.8 and 3.9.
+We are working on making it run on the default 3.7 colab kernel.
+Please bear with us.
 To get up and running quickly just follow the steps below:

 1. While you can install Acme in your standard python environment, we *strongly* recommend using a